 My time at SUNY Geneseo allowed me to see this area in greater detail during student teaching.
 One of my assignment was to follow the school bus to see where my students "come from".
 One of my students lived in an abandoned school bus, only eating school provided breakfasts and lunches.
 It is rough to see anyone in this area, and in this day and age to have to go through such hardships.
-This is why I would like to keep this place open and available to ANYONE who would like to enjoy the tree houses AT NO CHARGE.
+This is why I would like to keep this place, which is a part of my home, open and available to ANYONE who would like to enjoy the tree houses AT NO CHARGE.

 I decided to contact my inspiration for the tree houses (Maurice Barkley in Henrietta) and invite him over for dinner.
 I wanted to let him know the positive result he and his tree houses had on my life.
 In our discussion, he said, "Joe, I am almost 80 years old and I cannot maintain my tree houses.
 I like what you are doing.
 Would you be willing to take on my tree houses?"

 Since the beginning, the tree house construction has brought people together.
 My family has been contributing throughout the construction process.
 Friends stop by and lend a hand as well.
+We get a lot of help from college students from SUNY Geneseo and other area universities who want to pitch in with the maintenance it takes to keep things running.
 The positive response that we have been receiving, and the way the tree houses bring people together, and the joy on everyone's face are some of the many outcomes that we have hoped to achieve.
 Life is short, so enjoy it!

 We have been asked, "How do you pay for all of this?"
 Right now, all funding has been out of our own pockets.
-This is a private residence and technically, the tree houses are the playground for our children - we just would like to invite everyone over for a play date!
-We have been scrapping a few cars to gain money to help fund these tree houses.
-Metal scrapping, tree house maintenance, tree house building, grounds keeping, safety checking, etc becomes almost overwhelming at times, and family, friends and volunteers have come over and helped lighten the load.
+This is a private residence and, technically, the tree houses are the playground for our children - we just would like to invite everyone over for a play date!
+Tree house maintenance, tree house building, grounds keeping, safety checking, etc becomes almost overwhelming at times, and family, friends and volunteers have come over and helped lighten the load.
 We also like to encourage volunteers to build, create, and try something that they would like to explore.

 Thank you for visiting us and please enjoy!